Energy storage: Biofuels

 Various biofuels such as biodiesel, vegetable oil, alcohol fuels, or biomass can replace fossil fuels.
 Various chemical processes can convert the carbon and hydrogen in coal, natural gas, plant and animal biomass and organic wastes into short hydrocarbons suitable as replacements for existing hydrocarbon fuels.
 Examples are Fischer–Tropsch diesel, methanol, dimethyl ether and syngas.
 This diesel source was used extensively in World War II in Germany, which faced limited access to crude oil supplies.
 South Africa produces most of the country's diesel from coal for similar reasons.
 A long term oil price above US$35/bbl may make such large scale synthetic liquid fuels economical.

+Power-to-Solid

+Similar to power-to-liquid and power-to-gas concepts, energy may be stored in solid materials, for example in metals such as iron, aluminium, and non-metallic materials such as sulfur.
+Energy in the form of electricity or solar heat is stored chemically and can be released on-demand.
+Historically, solid energy carriers have been long used in fireworks and rockets.

 Aluminum

 Aluminum has been proposed as an energy store by a number of researchers.
 Its electrochemical equivalent (8.04 Ah/cm3) is nearly four times greater than that of lithium (2.06 Ah/cm3).
 Energy can be extracted from aluminum by reacting it with water to generate hydrogen.
 However, it must first be stripped of its natural oxide layer, a process which requires pulverization, chemical reactions with caustic substances, or alloys.
 The byproduct of the reaction to create hydrogen is aluminum oxide, which can be recycled into aluminum with the Hall–Héroult process, making the reaction theoretically renewable.
-If the Hall-Heroult Process is run using solar or wind power, aluminum could be used to store the energy produced at higher efficiency than direct solar electrolysis.
+If the Hall-Héroult Process is run using solar or wind power, aluminum could be used to store the energy produced at higher efficiency than direct solar electrolysis.